windmill-labs/windmilldocs/docs/reference/index.md

-which are simply Variables that can contain any JSON values, not just a string and that are labeled with a [Resource Type](#resource-type) to be automatically discriminated in the auto-generated form to be of the proper type (e.g a parameter in TypeScript of type `pg: wmill.Resource<'postgres'>` is only going to offer a selection over the resources of type postgres in the auto-generated UI)
+which are simply Variables that can contain any JSON values, not just a string and that are labeled with a [Resource Type](#resource-type) to be automatically discriminated in the auto-generated form to be of the proper type (e.g a parameter in TypeScript of type `pg: Postgresql` is only going to offer a selection over the resources of type postgresql in the auto-generated UI)

 There is also a concept of [state](#state-and-internal-state) to share values across script executions.